Spotted beauties: Leopards in Southern Africa

 How does a leopard attack on humans proceed?

-Lessons learned about leopards
+Lessons learned about leopards.

-• Leopards suffer from population growth and increasing habitat destruction most
+• Leopards suffer from population growth and increasing habitat destruction

 • Humans are not a natural prey for leopards, but attacks happen regularly